Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 ```

-I do not know if this is the best way to do this (F# is not a first language for me), but it is working, so for now I am happy.
+I do not know if this is the best way to do this (F# is not the first language for me), but it is working, so, for now, I am happy.

 Then reference that from `App`.
 ```fsharp